Chairman of Pieta House,

 She demonstrates strong leadership skills with a proven track record in developing middle and future senior managers, an ability to develop and implement new services and a key understanding of measurement systems to monitor and to ensure an optimum operating environment.

 Ros is a founding partner of Acorn Governance Solutions, a consulting firm providing advice and leadership training in governance, culture, risk, compliance and business integrity and she lectures on these topics with UCD Smurfit Graduate Business School and the Institute of Directors.
-Ros is also a director of Bank of Montreal (Ireland) plc and the Food Safety Authority of Ireland.
+Ros is also a director of the BlackRock funds in Ireland, the Bank of Montreal (Europe) plc and the Food Safety of Ireland.